 Throughout the late 1970s, even though Hustle was still taught in many different forms (4-count Hustle, the Latin or Rope Hustle) by dance studios, the most exciting form was done by NYC club dancers and competitors who performed the 3-count count Hustle (&-1-2-3.).
 The NYC Hustle dancers from the ‘70s paved the way for the rest of the Hustle community across the U.S. As it continued to evolve, Hustle began to borrow from other dance styles including smooth ballroom, from which it took traveling movements and pivots and other partner dance forms such as swing and the Latin rhythm dances.

 Hustle is danced to the contemporary pop dance music of the last 20 years.
 It is a fast, smooth dance, with the lady spinning almost constantly, while her partner draws her close and sends her away.
 Free rhythmic interpretation is characteristic of this dance.
 So what are you waiting for?
-Click here to find the Fred Astaire Dance Studio nearest you.
-And ask about our Introductory Offer for new Students… our talented and friendly instructors can help you realize your ballroom dancing goals!
+Give us a call at Fred Astaire Dance Studios.
+And ask about our Introductory Offer for new Mequon Students… our talented and friendly dance instructors can help you realize your ballroom dancing goals!